Music therapy for cerebral palsy is a fun, engaging way to promote neuroplasticity and improve motor function.

 Cerebral palsy describes motor impairments caused by damage to the brain before or during birth, as well as in early childhood.

-The brain damage is irreversible; however, it also won’t progress, so the brain can be trained to adapt.
+The brain damage is irreversible; however, it also is not progressive, so the brain can be trained to adapt.

 This article will go over how music therapy for cerebral palsy works and why it is an effective treatment.